 The rose is exceptional in the plant world.
 It is easy to argue that it is the most garden worthy of all plants and can be grown in most climates around the world.
 There is no other plant that has such a close cultural association with us and is used as a symbol in many different ways.
-Michael Marriott is one of the world’s leading expert on roses and was Head Rosarian at David Austin Roses where he worked for 35 years.
+Michael Marriott is one of the world’s leading experts on roses and was Head Rosarian at David Austin Roses where he worked for 35 years.

 The Herb Garden

-A course by Dr Rachel Petheram.
+A course by Dr. Rachel Petheram.

 Herbs are beautiful multi-functional plants that are easy to grow and have many beneficial effects on our health and the health of our gardens.
-They look and taste fantastic and they are an easy and cost effective way to add interest to our garden and to our diets.
+They look and taste fantastic and they are an easy and cost-effective way to add interest to our garden and to our diets.
 They are forgiving tolerant plants that can survive in the most unlikely of containers, and given the right conditions will thrive in the smallest of spaces.